Search Term Report

 Renaming a Search Term Report

-STRs can be renamed at any time by clicking the kebab (the vertical ellipses) in the upper right corner, selecting "Rename" from the drop down menu, and then editing the name of the report as desired.
+STRs can be renamed at any time by clicking the kebab (the vertical ellipses) in the upper right corner, selecting Rename from the drop down menu, and then editing the name of the report as desired.

 Adding Filters to a Search Term Report